jjziets/vasttools/README.md

 ## Host install guide for vast.ai

 ```
-#Start with a clean install of ubunut 20.04.x server.
+#Start with a clean install of ubuntu 22.04.x HWE Kernal server.
 Just add openssh.
-sudo apt update && sudo apt upgrade -y
+sudo apt update && sudo apt upgrade -y && sudo apt dist-upgrade -y && sudo apt install update-manager-core -y
-## this will remove nouveau from the system if it has been installed by the installer
-sudo bash -c "echo blacklist nouveau > /etc/modprobe.d/blacklist-nvidia-nouveau.conf"
-sudo bash -c "echo options nouveau modeset=0 >> /etc/modprobe.d/blacklist-nvidia-nouveau.conf"
-sudo update-initramfs -u
-sudo echo 'GRUB_CMDLINE_LINUX=systemd.unified_cgroup_hierarchy=false' > /etc/default/grub.d/cgroup.cfg
-sudo update-grub
+#if you did not install HWE kernels do the following
+sudo apt install --install-recommends linux-generic-hwe-22.04 -y
 sudo reboot

-#install the nvidia drivers after reboot. update the url to the latest driver from nvidia website https://www.nvidia.com/download/index.aspx
+#install the drivers.
+sudo apt install build-essential -y
+sudo add-apt-repository ppa:graphics-drivers/ppa -y
+sudo apt update
+# to search for available NVIDIA drivers: use this command
+sudo apt search nvidia-driver | grep nvidia-driver | sort -r
+sudo apt install nvidia-driver-550  -y    # assuming the latest is 550

+#Remove unattended-upgrades Package so that the dirver don't upgrade when you have clients
+sudo apt purge --auto-remove unattended-upgrades -y
+sudo systemctl disable apt-daily-upgrade.timer
+sudo systemctl mask apt-daily-upgrade.service
+sudo systemctl disable apt-daily.timer
-sudo su
+sudo systemctl mask apt-daily.service
-bash -c 'apt install build-essential; wget https://us.download.nvidia.com/XFree86/Linux-x86_64/535.113.01/NVIDIA-Linux-x86_64-535.113.01.run; chmod +x NVIDIA-Linux-x86_64-535.113.01.run; ./NVIDIA-Linux-x86_64-535.113.01.run'

-# this is needed to remove xserver so that clients can run a desktop gui in an continer wothout problems.
-It is also needed if one wants to change memory OC and fans speeds.
+# This is needed to remove xserver and genome if you started with ubunut desktop. clients can't run a desktop gui in an continer wothout if you have a xserver.
 bash -c 'sudo apt-get update; sudo apt-get -y upgrade; sudo apt-get install -y libgtk-3-0; sudo apt-get install -y xinit; sudo apt-get install -y xserver-xorg-core; sudo apt-get remove -y gnome-shell; sudo update-grub; sudo nvidia-xconfig -a --cool-bits=28 --allow-empty-initial-configuration --enable-all-gpus'

 #if Ubuntu is installed to a SSD and you plan to have the vast client data stored on a nvme follow the below instructions.
 #WARRNING IF YOUR OS IS ON /dev/nvme0n1 IT WILL BE WIPED.
 CHECK TWICE change this device to the intended device name that you pan to use.